 Townsville is a unique, exciting and thoroughly welcoming destination for cruise ships, their passengers and crew.
 Townsville Port's Quayside Terminal is a near-new cruise ship facility, and guarantees a friendly and professional welcome and departure experience for all cruise ships and their guests.
 The terminal provides free wi-fi internet access and a wi-fi lounge.
 Townsville is the number one port in Australia for copper, zinc, lead and sugar exports and services 70 per cent of the Northern Australia population.
 More than 20 shipping lines operate out of the Townsville Port, offering more 40 services and covering 136 ports around the world.
 The Port of Townsville was crowned the Australian Port or Terminal of the Year in both 2015 and 2016.

 SeaLink Queensland is your one-stop-shop for your visit to North Queensland.
-From day tours, accommodation, transport and activities, specialising in Townsville and Magnetic Island, SeaLink Queensland can help you plan the ultimate Aussie adventure from Fraser Island to Cape Tribulation!
+From day tours, accommodation, transport and activities, specialising in Townsville and Magnetic Island, SeaLink Queensland can help you plan the ultimate holiday in this stunning region!
 Enjoy a half day snorkel tour around Magnetic Island, dine on a bush tucker breakfast with the koalas at the island's Koala Sanctuary or be entertained with a dinner and show at Magnetic Island's very own Theatre Restaurant.
 Find SeaLink Queensland in two locations - Breakwater Terminal, Townsville and Nelly Bay Terminal, Magnetic Island.
 SeaLink Queensland are award winning ferry service providing the quickest link to Magnetic Island (20 minutes) with 18 daily return services between Townsville and Magnetic Island.
 Cruise over in air-conditioned comfort and enjoy a relaxing drink at the bar.
 From May to October be sure to check out SeaLink's seasonal North Queensland Adventure series as they discover more of beautiful North Queensland.
 Visit the historic Cape Cleveland Lighthouse, explore what lies beneath the sea at gorgeous Yanks Jetty on Orpheus Island or spot Humpback Whales as these gentle giants pass Townsville and Magnetic Island on their annual migration.
 There really is something for everyone!